-Shin-Etsu Group solutions as viewed by product
+■ Shin-Etsu Group solutions as viewed by product

-SDGs Targets Our Products Solution Example 2 ZERO HUNGER Goal 2 ZERO HUNGER End hunger, achieve food security and improved nutrition and promote sustainable agriculture Polyvinyl chloride (PVC) PVC is used for agricultural films such as vinyl plastic hothouses and plastic tunnel culture.
-It provides agricultural materials indispensable to grow vegetables and other crops.
-Synthetic pheromones Synthetic pheromones provide a new type of agricultural material that suppresses the mating of harmful insects to prevent the growth of the next generation of such insects.
+Sustainable Development Goals (SDGs) SDGs 169 targets Segment Our Products Solution Example Goal 2 ZERO HUNGER End hunger, achieve food security and improved nutrition and promote sustainable Polyvinyl chloride (PVC) ☑ PVC is used for agricultural films such as vinyl plastic hothouses and plastic tunnel culture.
+It provides agricultural materials indispensable to grow vegetables and other crops. agriculture 2.4 Synthetic pheromones 🗹 Synthetic pheromones provide a new type of agricultural material that suppresses the mating of harmful insects to prevent the growth of the next generation of such insects.
 Since it aims only at eliminating agricultural insects, it enables the cultivation of agricultural products without disturbing the ecosystem, including many living creatures, such as these insects' natural enemies.
 Biodegradable runner clips Biodegradable runner clips are used to fix agricultural products during agricultural work.
-They do not need to be collected after use because they are decomposed by microorganisms.
+The do not need to be collected after use because the are decomposed by microorganisms.